Desert Heights utilizes Nutrition One as the lunch caterer for all grade levels.

 Nutrition One has been in the community serving other local schools and businesses for the past few years, and their sister company has been providing food for school banquets for the past twelve years.
 They are locally owned and operated and contract with other local food purveyors.
 They have been featured in both local and national media as well as serving as the VIP caterer for the Fox Red Carpet Super Bowl.
 Nutrition One has also received an “A” letter grade rating from the Maricopa County Environmental services department, Health Division on previous and on their most recent health inspection, which allows us to continue the same standard of excellence.

 Note: In order to receive a meal from Nutrition One, families are required to register and order lunch for their child(ren) regardless of their free or reduced meal status.
-Please look for additional information regarding the process to register for the 2017-2018 school year.

 Free and Reduced Meal Applications

 Desert Heights Charter Schools participates in the National School Lunch Program.

 Applications for the 2017-2018 school year are now available and we encourage parents to apply online by accessing www.mymealtime.com.
 Parents will need their student’s ID number to apply on-line and the information is located in ParentVUE if needed.
 Parents unable to apply online can download and manually complete the forms linked below, or printed forms are also available in the front office.
 If you have specific questions regarding the process, or need assistance completing an application, contact our Food Service Director, Darlene Darney.